SUNSipengGithub/RRDP/README.md

     - Contains configuration files for running the program.
     - Includes an example configuration file for reference.
 Details on configuration files can be found [here](#configuration-file-structure).

+- **Experiment_Results**:
+    - Contains the results obtained from the experiments.

+- **Experiment_Results/General_Instances**:
+    - Contains the results obtained from the experiments conducted on general instances.

+- **Experiment_Results/Special_Instances**:
+    - Contains the results obtained from the experiments conducted on special instances.

 - **General_Instances**:
     - Contains example special instances with 100 instances for each dimension.
 For additional instances used in experiments, please contact us at SipengSunny@outlook.com.
     - Details on instance files can be found [here](#instance-file-structure).